fponticelli/thx.promise/README.md

 thx.promise
 ===========

-Simple reinterpretation of the Promise pattern for Haxe
+Simple reinterpretation of the Promise pattern for Haxe.